purescript/spago/README.md

 #### I still want to use `psc-package`, can this help me in some way?

 Yes!
-We can help you setup your psc-package-project to use the [Spacchetti][spacchetti] package-set.
+We can help you setup your psc-package project to use the Dhall version of the package-set.

 We have two commands for it:
-- **`psc-package-local-setup`**: this command creates a `packages.dhall` file in your project, that points to the most recent Spacchetti package-set, and lets you override and add arbitrary packages.
+- **`psc-package-local-setup`**: this command creates a `packages.dhall` file in your project, that points to the most recent package-set, and lets you override and add  arbitrary packages.
-  See the Spacchetti docs about this [here][spacchetti-local-setup].
+  See the docs about this [here][package-sets].
 - **`psc-package-insdhall`**: do the *Ins-Dhall-ation* of the local project setup: that is, generates a local package-set for `psc-package` from your `packages.dhall`, and points your `psc-package.json` to it.